-Japanese Language Schools
+Study Abroad in Japan at Japanese Language Schools

-In recent years, there has been an influx in the number of Japanese language schools that has opened in Tokyo as a response to the surge of demand in people who want to acquire Japanese skills.
+In recent years, there has been an influx in the number of Japanese language schools that have opened in Tokyo as a response to the surge of demand in people who want to acquire Japanese skills.
 Courses at language schools can range from six months to two years, depending on the program you choose to be enrolled in.
 Because of the short length of the program, Japanese language schools generally tend to be quite intense and fast-paced.

 Depending on the school, you can choose the study environment and the level of proficiency required that is suitable for you at the time of enrollment.
 Some schools will help you raise your Japanese level quickly, but you have to prepare yourself to do a lot of homework and self-study every day.
-On the other hand, schools with a slower pace of teaching will give you more in-class time to practice with your communication skills and require less commitment from you out of the lesson.
+On the other hand, schools with a slower pace of teaching will give you more in-class time to practice your communication skills and require less commitment from you out of the lesson.

+Perhaps many students who study abroad in Japan wish to further their careers in this unique country.
 Vocational schools are relatively attractive to international students as it is a fast track to become employable in Japan in fields that require specialized training and skills.
 An appealing feature of vocational schools is that they only require an N2 certificate and a high school diploma for you to enroll.
 You only need to be enrolled in a vocational school for typically one to two years to graduate and start looking for a job.

 Besides the above, other vocational schools also offer courses in a wide range of fields, from IT, tourism, automobile, etc. Many schools provide the necessary preparatory education for those who wish to enter higher educational institutes, as well as advocate integrated education from vocational training to job recruiting for those who wish to obtain a job.